one-click-studio/node-systray/README.md

   copyDir: false // copy go tray binary to an outside directory, useful for packing tool like pkg.
 })

-systray.onClick(action => {
+// The actual handling of the click events.
+// This is obviously important if you want your MenuItems to react to mouse clicks. systray.onClick(action => {
   if (action.item.click != null) {
     action.item.click()